If you’re writing an essay about police brutality, check out our top essay examples and writing prompts to aid you in writing.

 Herrera pries into both sides of police brutality.
 He considers how technology made it hard for police abusers to hide their violence.
 At the same time, he scrutinizes how social media can focus on the wrong angle to change reality.

 He lists incidents of police mistakes that are often shown in the media and compares them with citizens’ abrasive behaviors before their arrest that the press usually neglects.
 Ultimately, he urges all users not just to believe what they see in the news and do their research regarding these affairs.
+You might also be interested in these essays about violence.

 7 Prompts on Essays About Police Brutality